dbgate/dbgate.github.io/content/features/integration.md

 - Authorization against Active Directory service
 - Authorization against OAuth2 provider (eg. Google, Facebook, Keycloak, ADFS)
 - Authorization with database credentials against database server
-- Microsoft Entra authorization for Azure SQL (Premuim edition only)
+- Microsoft Entra authorization for Azure SQL (Premium edition only)

 Also you have some options, how to configure web access:
 - With predefined database connections in environment variables